kanbanyte/sepb/src/data_processing/README.md

 * Purpose:\
 Define a crop box and apply it all selected files.
 * Usage:
+	* Select from the following options:
-	1. Select an image to define the crop box on.
+		0. Select an image to define a crop box, then apply it to a set of selected images and save them to a folder
-	2. Define the crop box on that image.\
-	Press 'f' to finish or cancel.\
-	Press 'r' to reset.
-	3. Select image file(s) to apply that crop box on.
-	4. Select output folder.
-	5. Wait until finish.
-* Required Packages:
-	* Pillow `pip install pillow`
-	* cv2 (OpenCV) `pip install opencv-python`
-	* tkinter
+		1. Enter the crop box coordinates into the console, apply it to a set of images and save them to a folder
+		2. Capture an image from the ZED camera and use it to define a crop box.
 * Note:
 	* The crop box is printed to the terminal, use it to manually change the program to use that crop box and apply it to images by batches.